recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout-guide-adyen-components.md

 ***

-## Step 4: Create a Purchase via the Recurly V3 API
+## Step 4: Create a purchase via the Recurly V3 API

 Once you have a valid component token, invoke the V3 API’s purchase endpoint.
 For example, to subscribe a plan: